 Maruti Suzuki Wagon R

-When it comes to cars, every buyer first prefers a tried and trusted product and the Maruti Wagon R with a revered decades-long legacy becomes one of the go-to options.
-The longest-running Maruti car, Wagon R has long been lauded as a practical car to drive through city traffic thanks to its boxy silhouette, easy handling, and fuel-efficient powertrains.
+When it comes to cars, every buyer first prefers a tried and trusted product, and the Maruti Wagon R with a revered decades-long legacy becomes one of the go-to options.
+The longest-running Maruti car, the Wagon R has long been lauded as a practical car to drive through city traffic thanks to its boxy silhouette, easy handling, and fuel-efficient powertrains.
 With such calibre, the Maruti Wagon R is a popular choice among urban buyers as well as commercial fleet operators, and every month it emerges as one of the best-selling cars in India.
-Last month, with sales of 19,879 units, the Wagon R became the best-selling hatchback and saw a 2 percent growth from the 19,412 units it sold during the same month last year.
+Last month, with sales of 17,175 units, the Wagon R became the second-best-selling hatchback and saw a 5 percent growth from the 16,368 units it sold during the same month last year.

 Maruti has equipped the Wagon R with two petrol engines: a 1-litre petrol engine and a 1.2-litre petrol engine.
 While both engines are coupled with either a five-speed manual or a five-speed AMT, an optional CNG kit is also available with the 1-litre engine, which comes with only manual Transmission.
 The Maruti Wagon R delivers a mileage of 25.19 km/l from petrol and 34.05 km/kg from CNG.